Autonomous and Adaptive Navigation for Terrestrial-Aerial Bimodal Vehicles: Safe Terrestrial-Aerial Motion Planning

 \section{Safe Terrestrial-Aerial Motion Planning}

 The proposed terrestrial-aerial motion planner is built on Fast-Planner\cite{boyu2019ral}, which consists of a kinodynamic path searching method and a gradient-based spline optimizer.
 The path searching method is based on hybrid-state A* algorithm\cite{dolgov2008practical}, which uses motion primitives instead of straight lines as graph edge in the searching loop.
-This work adds an extra energy consumption cost to the motion primitives whose destination is above the ground.
-Consequently, the path searching tends to plan terrestrial trajectories unless TIE encounters enormous obstacles and needs to fly over them, as shown in Fig.\ref{pic:astar}.
+This work adds an extra energy consumption cost to the motion primitives whose destinations are above the ground.
+Consequently, the path searching tends to plan terrestrial trajectories unless the TABV encounters enormous obstacles and needs to fly over them, as shown in Fig.\ref{pic:astar}.